Jeff-Russ/ror-guides/rails-database.md

 # The Flash Hash and Client-Side Data
 ________________________________________________________________________________

 The way we have been interacting with the user thus far can not be accepted as good user experience design (UXD) by today's standards.
-We haven't been confirming the successfull completion of any operation, we've just been shuffling the user around serveral time every time they want to perform an operation.
+We haven't been confirming the successful completion of any operation, we've just been shuffling the user around several time every time they want to perform an operation.
 In todays world of single-page web applications we have certainly not made our site be anything like what people expect.
 This requires a lot of AJAX which is not our focus right now but we should still try to have some confirmation of success, even with a separate page load.

 Each time we redirect the user to the index, the browser basically has no idea what what just happened.
 The URL is loaded just the same as it would from any user because __HTML is "stateless"__